-Annual General Meeting Decisions - All Active Members age 16 or older have one vote on matters for decision at the AGM.
+Annual General Meeting Decisions - All Active Members age 16 or older that have paid dues for at least 3 months prior have one vote on matters for decision at the AGM.
 The Leadership Team will table all decisions for the AGM and inform all Active Members at least 2 weeks prior to the scheduled meeting.
 At least 25% of all Active Members shall constitute a quorum for formal AGM decisions.